cin/kubectl-parallel-exec/README.md

 This command would execute `nodetool status` on all the Cassandra containers in pods with the label "app=cassandra" in parallel, and then aggregate and display the results.

 ## Credits
 The initial implementation for this project were provided by ChatGPT from OpenAI.
+Other than the idea for the project, ChatGPT created nearly all of the code in this repo (even the README.md).